 Enjoy the mirror views of the lake, and then take a quick walk around the lake, with plenty of small bridges and fascinating rock formations to admire.

 If color is what you’re looking for, then Yellow Aster Butte is the hike for you.
-This is yet another hike off of the Mt.
-Baker Highway with easy access from Glacier.
+This hike is located off Mt.
+Baker Highway.
 Drive about 12 miles past the Glacier Public Service Center on SR 542 until you hit Twin Lakes Road (FR-3065).
 Take a left and keep going for about 4.5 miles until you hit the Tomyhoi Lake and Yellow Aster Butte trailhead.
 Make sure to check on road conditions and get there early for parking near the trailhead.
+This hike is quite popular so plan to hike early or, ideally, on a weekday.

 This hike begins with a sturdy ascent that gains about 1,500 ft. in under two miles.
 Follow switchbacks through terrain shaped by avalanches until you hit forest and meadow.
 In early fall, this trail is filled to the brim with Indian paintbrush, lupine, fireweed, even more wildflowers, and blueberries.
 Bring a camera for this hike as you’ll find loads of inspiration before you reach the top.